Response of quantum spin networks to attacks

+Performing projective attacks on these networks, we find that MF$_0$ theory again does not capture the mean density.
+Figure~\ref{fig9}(b,e,h) plot the moments of the density $k_i/(n-1)$ after $20\%$ of the nodes are randomly picked and projected along $\hx$., and Fig.~\ref{fig9}(c,f,i) plot the moments of $k_i/(n-1)$ after $20\%$ of the nodes are preferentially picked and projected along $\hx$.

+Nevertheless, as shown in Fig.~\ref{fig10: before vs after sparse}, we again find that when the average $k_i$ is rescaled by the average $k_i(h=0)$, the curves before and after projective attacks collapse onto each other.
+This indicates that even when MF does not capture the distributions of $k_i$ (and possibly other network measures too), the dominant effect of projective attacks on the average measure is only a simple rescaling.

 The small network size that we consider is a potential concern in comparing the robustness of complex and random networks to random versus targeted attacks.
 We are limited to $n=20$ for calculating the ground state with exact diagonalization.
-Future works could use more sophisticated numerical techniques to calculate the ground state on larger networks.
-However, network size is much less of a concern for calculating measures of classical networks.
+Larger networks can be studied using more sophisticated numerical techniques, or realized in experiment.
+Network size is, however, much less of a concern for calculating measures of classical networks.
 Exploiting this, we investigate the robustness of complex and random networks to classical attacks at $n=20$ and $n=54$ in~\ref{sec: appendix A}, as well as consider a larger ensemble of classical networks.
-For the classical attack, we remove nodes, since this resembles projectively measuring a node with $q=1$, which sets the MI between the measured node and all other nodes as $0$.
-We find that BA networks with $n=54$ are more robust to random node removals than targeted removals, as expected, and this robustness is less prominent for networks with $n=20$.
-An experimental realization of the quantum networks considered in this paper will conclusively demonstrate whether the robustness to random classical attack, i.e. node removal, is also extended to projective measurement attacks.
-We highlight that the calculation in the Appendix should only be viewed as a toy model, considering node removal as a possible classical analog for projective measurements, to demonstrate that large network sizes may be needed to demonstrate robustness to attacks.
+For the classical attack, we delete nodes, since this resembles projectively measuring a node with $q=1$, which sets the MI between the measured node and all other nodes as $0$.
+We find that BA networks with $n=54$ are more robust to random deletions than targeted deletions, as expected, and this robustness is less prominent for networks with $n=20$.
+An experimental realization of the quantum networks considered in this paper will conclusively demonstrate whether the robustness to random classical attack, i.e. node deletions, is also extended to projective measurement attacks.